Introduction -when can I take dividends from my company?

 Make sure there is enough profit to make the payment

-It is key that a limited company paying dividends has enough post-tax company profits before the business pays the dividend.
+It is key that a limited company making disbursements has enough post-tax company profits before the business makes the disbursement.
 The post-tax profit will include the profit for the current year.
 The profit is calculated by taking sales and deducting expenses and liabilities for any costs, equating to pre-tax profit.
 We deduct the Corporation Tax from the pre-tax profit, which gives the post-tax profit.
 We also need to add on any retained profit from the previous financial period.

-Please see how much you can draw as dividends, as this article explains how you can work this out.
+Please see how much you can draw as dividend income, as this article explains how you can work this out.

 The annual dividend allowance